linode/docs/docs/networking/vpn/set-up-a-streisand-gateway.md

         ssh-keygen -t rsa -b 4096

-2. Make sure python 2.7 is installed on your machine:
+2. Make sure Python 2.7 is installed on your machine:

         python --version